aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 }
 ```

-You’ve added several important pieces into your Ionic app!
+You’ve added several essential pieces to your Ionic app!

 The *save()* function now uses AWS Amplify API category's *post()* method to send the data to the backend, and when the data is successfully saved, the function calls *getItems()* to refresh the UI.